MathematicGuy/RemoteObsidian/Project Skin/DBMS Characteristics.md

 + If any changed made in file -> bc the structure of data file is embedded in the application so the program also changed.
 + Structure of data files is store in DBSM catalog -> seperate from access program -> changes does not affect the program program-data independence

++ The chracteristoc that allow program-data independence is called data abstraction

+**Support of Multiple Views of the Data**